 Freezing Fresh Basil ~ Whole Leaf

 My garden is overflowing with fresh basil.
-I love freezing the excess so we can enjoy our homegrown herbs in the cold months too.
+I love freezing the excess so we can enjoy our homegrown basil in the cold months too.
 It’s easy to do.
-Today I am sharing 1 way to preserve your fresh basil in your freezer.
+Today I’m sharing one way to preserve your fresh basil in your freezer.

 For this method you’ll need:

 • cookie sheet(s)

 • slotted spoon

 • storage container

 Remove all the leaves from the plant stems and rinse them clean with cold water.

 Bring a pot of water to boil on the stove top, Carefully add the basil leaves.
 Blanch for 5 – 10 seconds.